 The way we combine colours has just as much impact as the actual shades themselves.
 If this is new territory to you, then it’s best to start small with this tried and tested approach.
 Our colour experts suggest balancing a strong wall colour with a white painted trim like blue, which is still on-trend.
 Try Greenwich Blue, or if you love a nice grey, Sussex Flint from Andrew Martin paints.

 Choose a statement piece

 A simple way to inject bold colour is with a piece like a rug.
 An emerald rug can also add personality without it being too much – the darker, the better for high-traffic areas.

 Paint from floor to ceiling

 When you have a small room, it can be tempting to go for an all-over neutral colour.
 Contrary to popular belief, it’s the opposite in fact, with small spaces benefiting the most from big, bold shades.
 Painting both the walls and the ceiling in a rich jewel colour will create a cocoon-like feel.
-We love Maritime by Mylands or their Teal of Tunbridge Wells which is a custom-made paint exclusive to The Colour House.
+We love Maritime by Mylands or Teal if Tunbridge Wells which is a custom-made paint exclusive to The Colour House of Tunbridge Wells.

 Use Encaustic tiles

 Some rooms cry out to pack a punch – something paint alone just won’t do.
 Thankfully, Encaustic tiles are the solution for this to add interest and beautiful pattern.
 Created using different colours of clay on ceramic tiles, the result is surprisingly hardwearing yet gorgeous.
 This makes them perfect for the hallway or even the lounge – why not add the wow-factor with gold, black or teal Anna Hayman Hex Tiles?

 Concentrate on accents